Run a simulation

 The folder can be changed in the Toolbar resultdir or Sidebar/Simulation.
 With some version of ATP it is important that the folder name does not contain any white space.
 The user must of course have writing privileges to this folder.
 At startup, ATPDraw will test that the default ResultDir folder is open for writing.

-This is turned on by simply setting the number of simulation >1.
-In this case the simulation number is available as the embedded variable KNT where KNT=1 for the first run, 2 for the second etc.
+This is turned on by simply setting the number of #simulation >1.
+In this case the simulation number is available as the global variable KNT where KNT=1 for the first run, 2 for the second etc. A diagnosis file *.log is created in the ResultDir that summarize all variables for each run and possible problems.

-The result for the first run goes into ResultDir, while the results for subsequent runs go into the folders ResultDir/1, ResultDir/2 etc.
+The result for the first run goes into ResultDir, while the results for subsequent runs (when Internal Parser is checked) go into the folders ResultDir/1, ResultDir/2 etc.